LGLucasG/AutonomousReforestationDrone/README.md

 ## 📄 This project in short

 This project, led by Julien GENESTE, follows on from the [POCDroneReforestation](https://github.com/Kariboo-Corp/POCDroneReforestation) project, in which an **Unmanned Aerial Vehicle** (UAV) equiped with a **seed cannon** was developped.
 At that point, the drone would only be teleoperated.
+The video above shows the results of that project, i.e. our starting point.

 The idea of this project is to make the drone autonomous using the middleware [ROS 2 (Humble)](https://docs.ros.org/en/humble/index.html).
 The objectives are as follows:
 - Find a way to **precisely locate** the drone at all times during the planting process